emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 <!--TODO 5.4 refactor-->

-## Create a Kafka Source Rule
+## Create a Kafka Consumer Connector

-This section provides instructions on how to create a  Source to consume messages from Kafka and optionally create a rule to further process the data and how to test the rule and Kafka Source.

-### Create Kafka Source

-This section demonstrates how to create a Source to consume messages from Kafka.
-Through the Source, messages of the Kafka topic `testtopic-out` will be forwarded to an MQTT topic `t/1` in EMQX.
+Before adding a Kafka Source action, you need to create a Kafka producer connector to establish a connection between EMQX and Kafka.

 1. Go to EMQX Dashboard, and click **Integration** -> **Connector**.